Mach1498/Maximum-Value-But-Limited-Neighbors/README.md

 To be precise about the definition of adjacency: sequence [0, 1, 0, 1, 0, 1, 1, 1] has two adjacent 1s.
 Sequence [0, 1, 0, 0, 1, 1, 1, 1] has 3 adjacent 1s.
 Sequence [1, 0, 1, 1, 0, 1, 1, 1] also has 3 adjacent 1s.

-[This question is quoted from Problem 12 of Chapter 6 on p.78 of Analysis & Design of Algorithms by Amrinder Arora.]
+[This question is quoted from Problem 12 of Chapter 6 on p.78 of Analysis & Design of Algorithms (3rd Edition) by Amrinder Arora.]